Practicing source control archaeology with Rational Team Concert

 Change sets can exist everywhere, as suspended changes, work items, or discarded changes.
 This means that a particular file can have many revisions scattered around.
 Some are more interesting than others.
 Instead of showing everything in the repository by default, Team Concert shows the history in the context of something.
-By default, file history is shown for a file in the context of its current workspace or stream.
-You are able to see a file's history in the context of a workspace, a stream or the entire repository.
+By default, file history is shown for a file in the context of its current repository workspace or stream.
+You are able to see a file's history in the context of a repository workspace, a stream or the entire repository.
 In Figure 2 we point out the information describing the file's context in the History view including its merge graph and a rich hover dialog for a selected change set.

 Figure 2: File history view in a stream